CQZYQ1994/markdown-cv/index.md

 ## Education

-`2013-2017`
-Xi\`an University of Posts & Telecommunications, Computer Science and Technology
+`2017 - now` Nanjing University of Aeronautics and Astronautics M.A , in Computer Technology

-`2017 - now`
-Nanjing University of Aeronautics and Astronautics,
+`2013-2017` Xi\`an University of Posts & Telecommunications
+B.A in Computer Science and Technology, concentartion in software development